- convene local tourism stakeholders to align on the future of tourism

 VLJ supported the development of a destination assessment consisting of background research, a visitor profile study, and stakeholder interviews.
 The findings from the assessment were compiled into a report that informed the design of the full-day workshop.

 VLJ convened 15 tourism stakeholders on June 5, 2023, for a community reception to review and align on past successes, current tourism projects, and future opportunities.
 Reception attendees represented a range of tourism stakeholders, including public officials, representatives of the chamber of commerce, arts and culture organizations, attractions, accommodations, city staff, community members, and La Junta Tourism Board members.

 Reception participants expressed interest in learning more about La Junta’s lodging tax collections, and how La Junta can collect from short-term rentals (e.g. Airbnb).
 VLJ found value in convening tourism stakeholders, and how VLJ will benefit from increased engagement and transparency in the future.

 As a result of the reception discussions, participants aligned on key priorities and action items to inform the development of an action plan.
 Key priorities include:

 CRAFT Mentor Results

 Following the workshop, 100 hours of consulting were provided to conduct the activities listed below.
-The purpose of this year’s CRAFT Mentor project was to develop strategies to increase off-peak visitation and champion the value of tourism.
+The purpose of this year’s CRAFT Mentor project was to continue to advance tourism development and management for La Junta through research, strategic planning, and stakeholder engagement.

 Project objectives included:

-Visit Longmont achieved the following results through the Reimagine Destinations Mentor project:
+Visit La Junta achieved the following results through the Reimagine Destinations Mentor project: